 Can I use my Illuminated Cloud license on another machine?

 By default each registered license for Illuminated Cloud 2.0 entitles one user to activate Illuminated Cloud on two machines.
 Additional activations for use by the same licensee are available by request.
 If you need to move your Illuminated Cloud license to another machine, you should deactivate the license on the current machine and it will be available to activate on the new machine.
-If you do not have access to the original machine or are experiencing other issues deactivating a license, please contact me.
+If you do not have access to the original machine, you can use a self-service Web application to view and manage license activations.
+If you are experiencing other issues deactivating a license, please contact me.

 How do I uninstall/remove Illuminated Cloud from IntelliJ IDEA/PhpStorm/PyCharm/RubyMine/WebStorm?